SDxs5/raspberry_pi_object_detection/README.md

 Need install files in requirements.txt before running Ras_dec.ipynb

-You could also choose whatever model you want from tensorflow model_zoo
+You may choose whatever model you want from tensorflow model_zoo

 Download the one you want and change some of the parameters in Ras_dec.ipynb https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md